qdrant/landing_page/qdrant-landing/content/documentation/tutorials/neural-search.md

 from tqdm.notebook import tqdm
 ```

-You will use a Machine Learning model called `all-MiniLM-L6-v2`.
+You will be using a pre-trained model called `all-MiniLM-L6-v2`.
 This is a performance-optimized sentence embedding model.
 You can read more about it and other awailable models [here](https://www.sbert.net/docs/pretrained_models.html).